liferay/liferay-docs/develop/learning-paths/mvc/articles/09-making-urls-friendly/02-removing-the-primary-key-from-portlet-urls.markdown

 	Guestbook guestbook = GuestbookLocalServiceUtil.getGuestbookByName(guestbookName, orderByComparator);
 	Entry entry = EntryLocalServiceUtil.getEntryByGuestbookIdAndName(guestbook.getGuestbookId(), name, orderByComparator);

-Lastly, open `edit_guestbook.jsp`.
+Finally, open `edit_guestbook.jsp`.
 For clarity, you've been referring to the `name` field of the `Guestbook` as `guestbookName`, so it is not confused with the `name` field of the `Entry`.
-Find the `<aui:input name="name"` line and change *"name"* to *"guestbookName"*.
+Find the `<aui:input name="name"` line and change `name` to `guestbookName`.

 ## Modifying the URL Routes

-All the modifications you made to the JSPs were basically doing the following:
+All the modifications you made to the JSPs were doing these things:

 - Removing mention of `guestbookId` and `entryId`
 - Adding `guestbookName` and `name` parameters, where applicable